 The other big benefit of all-laser LASIK is that, because it is bladeless, it changes the type of complications that are possible.
 And it changes them very much for the better.
 I like to describe the complications of bladeless LASIK as “complications of inconvenience,” which is worlds better than the old days.
 The worst complications I’ve seen with bladeless LASIK are the inconvenience of having to wait longer for the final result.
 In tens of thousands of cases, I’ve never had a patient who didn’t achieve better vision after LASIK.
 And that’s largely because I’ve been fortunate enough to never use a microkeratome blade in LASIK.

 New technologies arrive with a bit of a honeymoon phase.
 So it was with LASIK.
 It doesn’t have to be perfect at first if it’s offering something hitherto impossible.
 Ever see what cars were like a century ago?
 A big muscle man had to crank the engine if you wanted to go somewhere.
 And no one minded a bit! – because cars were new and fun.
 But we become more discerning customers as time goes by.

 A new technology’s arrival is exciting because of its novelty.
 Then as that technology develops it must improve to earn that excitement.
 It’d be hard to sell a car with 1920s technology today.
 Once the salesman said, “and then you’ll walk to the front and crank…” people would realize that this dealership may not be up to modern standards.
 With LASIK, unfortunately it isn’t always so obvious.
 Or it isn’t so obvious for other people, I should say …it’ll be obvious to you because you’re the kind of person to read a blog like this.

 Interested in Bladeless LASIK?

-If you would like more information about this new technique or would like to be assessed for eligibility, please get in touch with Magruder Laser Vision today at (407) 843-5665 or schedule a consultation today!
+If you would like more information about LASIK eye surgery in Orlando or would like to be assessed for eligibility, please get in touch with Magruder Laser Vision today at (407) 843-5665 or schedule a consultation today!